invoke-ai/InvokeAI/docs/installation/010_INSTALL_AUTOMATED.md

         install.
 If you already have them installed, you will instead see some output in the Terminal advising you that the tools are already installed.
 More information can be found at [FreeCode Camp](https://www.freecodecamp.org/news/install-xcode-command-line-tools/)

-3. The InvokeAI installer is distributed as a ZIP files.
+3.  **Download the Installer**: The InvokeAI installer is distributed as a ZIP files.
 Go to the [latest release](https://github.com/invoke-ai/InvokeAI/releases/latest), and look for a file named: